interline-io/transitland-lib/test/data/validator-examples/errors/fare_attributes-conditional-agency_id/readme.md

-agency_id is conditionally required in fare_attributes when more than one agency exists
+Feed that contains more than one agency and fare_attributes.txt that do not have the conditionally required agency_id value.